How Many Carbs Can You Have on Keto?

 The body is also capable of using fat for energy, but since we usually get enough carbs, it rarely -if ever- needs to.

-As such, the fat we consume simply gets stored in our bodies as a kind of just-in-case reserve fuel supply.
+As such, the fat we consume gets stored in our bodies as a just-in-case reserve fuel supply.

 The more fat stored in our bodies, the more this can negatively affect our weight and physical figure.